-Neuroendocrine tumors are malignant (cancerous) growths that develop in the hormone-manufacturing cells of the body’s neuroendocrine system.
+Neuroendocrine tumor cancers develop in the hormone-manufacturing cells of the body’s neuroendocrine system.
 These cells are found in organs throughout the body, including the lungs, intestines, stomach and pancreas.
-Neuroendocrine tumors are relatively uncommon, but have a high prevalence since patients with neuroendocrine tumors usually live long.
+Neuroendocrine tumors are relatively uncommon but have a high prevalence since patients with neuroendocrine tumors usually live long.

 What is Lutathera, and how does it treat neuroendocrine tumors?

 Lutathera is a form of targeted radiotherapy that is administered intravenously.
 This type of treatment uses high doses of radiation to destroy cancer cells while limiting harm to surrounding healthy tissues.
 Lutathera – the first drug of its kind to be approved for the treatment of neuroendocrine tumors –contains a radioactive substance that seeks out cancer-positive cells and attacks them.
-It is considered to be a major advancement for patients with neuroendocrine tumors that have not responded well to other treatments.
+It is considered to be a major advancement for patients with neuroendocrine tumors that have grown on other treatments.

 The Lutathera treatment process begins in Moffitt’s Infusion Center, where premedication and amino acids are given intravenously to help protect kidney health.
 The patient is then taken to our nuclear medicine department to receive Lutathera, a process that takes about one hour.
 Additional amino acids are administered following treatment for a few hours.